A Junior Library Guild Selection

 This accurate (if abbreviated) delineation of the process of medieval manuscript bookmaking shines thanks to the fey twist of ursine longing for the written word.”

 “According to detailed back matter, the author learned of a documented incident involving a book-eating bear and the subsequent letter written by Peter the Venerable to a neighboring French monastery requesting St. Augustine’s letters.
 That research inspired this story that combines suspense, humor, and information in a handsome, entertaining package.
 As the tale begins, Brother Hugo confesses his unfortunate loss to the abbot, who asks: “Pray tell, … how did a bear find our letters of St. Augustine?”
 Hugo replies ruefully, “They seemed to agree with him.”
 His penance is to journey to Chartreuse to borrow the manuscript and copy it.
 Beebe’s language creates an Old World flavor, as Hugo “sorely sighed and sorrowed in his heart” and “sped full mightily.”
 When he begins to copy the borrowed book, the enormity of the task dawns on him, and the brothers offer assistance.
 Readers then obtain a clear overview of medieval bookmaking, from the stretching and scraping of sheepskin to the laborious copying and binding.
 Schindler’s elegant compositions make full use of each spread.
 Text wraps around delicate ink and watercolor brooks and grazing sheep, while illuminated letters decorate and amuse.
 Arches and columns cleverly frame the monk, creating sequential panels to portray his painstaking progress on what becomes, alas, another “choice morsel” for the insatiable beast.
-Combine this with C. M. Millen’s The Ink Garden of Brother Theophane (Charlesbridge, 2010) and Jan Pancheri’s Brother William’s Year (Frances Lincoln, 2010) for further insights into how monasteries nourish bodies and souls”.
+Combine this with C. M. Millen’s The Ink Garden of Brother Theophane (

 — Starred Review, School Library Journal